Manu098vm/SVResearches/README.md

 * Compute a seed that will result in a Shiny Pokémon
 * Check legality of Pokémon caught in raids

+To use, double click the exe and follow the instructions.

 **N.B**: The SVXoroCalc features as well as a lot of other functionalities have been implemented in [Tera-Finder](https://github.com/Manu098vm/Tera-Finder).

 ## SVRaidParser
 This is an adaptation for my needs of the [pkNX](https://github.com/kwsch/pkNX) [TeraRaidRipper](https://github.com/kwsch/pkNX/blob/master/pkNX.WinForms/Dumping/TeraRaidRipper.cs) functionalities.
 This creates human-readable JSON data from Event Raid flatbuffers.
 This is used to build the JSONs in the [PPorg Event Gallery](https://github.com/projectpokemon/EventsGallery).
 Event Raid data can be obtained by extracting the binaries from the save file with SVSaveBlockDecryptor or from [BCAT](https://github.com/Manu098vm/bcat_updates).

+To use, drag & drop the "files" folder into the exe.
+The folder must contain the "fixed_reward_item_array", "lottery_reward_item_array", "raid_enemy_array", "raid_priority_array" files.

 ## Random writings
 Exactly what the name tells.
 Collection of short writings I noted during my early tests/experiments/researches.